 This post contains amazon affiliate links.

 Dal Tadka is a simple, easy, and quick Indian staple food.
-This generally means a lentil soup with lovely tempering of spices (Tadka).
+This generally means Indian lentil soup with lovely tempering of spices (Tadka).
 You can make this dal tadka with only toor dal or yellow pigeon pea lentils or by mixing with other lentils too.
 But toor dal is the main ingredient being taken in large quantity.

 Dhaba Restaurant Style Dal Tadka (Toor Dal Recipe)